quicwg/base-drafts/draft-ietf-quic-http.md

   functionality.

 GOAWAY (0x07):
 : GOAWAY does not contain an error code.
-In the client to server direction, it carries a Push ID instead of a server initiated stream ID.
+In the client-to-server direction, it carries a Push ID instead of a server-initiated stream ID.
   See {{frame-goaway}}.

 WINDOW_UPDATE (0x08):